Ukraine targets St Petersburg as ‘Putin’s Davos’ gets underway

 At least 23 people were killed in the overnight assault, including seven people in Kyiv and 16 others in Dnipro, according to Ukrainian authorities.

-United Nations Secretary-General António Guterres “strongly condemns” the attacks, in which more than 600 drones and dozens of missiles, were fired on Ukraine, according to the military, hitting key civilian infrastructure.
+United Nations Secretary-General António Guterres said he “strongly” condenmed the attacks, in which more than 600 drones and dozens of missiles, were fired on Ukraine, according to the military, hitting key civilian infrastructure.

 This is a developing story and will be updated.